MarcoTerzulli/conftur_terzulli/README.md

 	* **3 - Citation and Conference Data Join** - Folder containing the notebooks for managing the citation and locations data join operations between the COCI, DBLP and MAG processed datasets
 		* ```1 - DBLP and MAG Data Join.ipynb``` - Jupyter Notebook for the join operations between the DBLP and MAG processed dumps.
-		* ```2 - DBLP+MAG and COCI Data Join``` - Jupyter Notebook for the join operations between the DBLP + MAG (joined dumps) and the COCI processed dumps.
+		* ```2 - DBLP+MAG and COCI Data Join.ipynb``` - Jupyter Notebook for the join operations between the DBLP + MAG (joined dumps) and the COCI processed dumps.
-		* ```3 - DBLP + MAG Join with COCI RAW for By Year Citations``` - Jupyter Notebook for the join operations between the DBLP + MAG (joined dumps) and the COCI RAW dump.
+		* ```3 - DBLP + MAG Join with COCI RAW for By Year Citations.ipynb``` - Jupyter Notebook for the join operations between the DBLP + MAG (joined dumps) and the COCI RAW dump.
 This notebook is going to produce a new dataset containing the papers citations for every year (extracted from the RAW COCI dump).

+	* **4 - Citation and Conference Locations Data Cleanup** - Folder containing the notebooks for managing the disambiguation and normalization operations of the conference locations contained in the joined datasets.
+		* ```Conference Locations Data Cleanup.ipynb``` - Jupyter Notebook for the disambiguation and normalization operations of the conference locations contained in the joined datasets.
  *

 <p align="right">(<a href="#top">back to top</a>)</p>